hans-repo/Consensus/README.md

 ### sleepyBlockDAG

-A directed acyclic graph (DAG) based consensus protocol that allows for higher throughput by organizing blocks in a DAG structure rather than a linear chain.
+A directed acyclic graph (DAG) based consensus protocol with dynamic availability that allows for higher throughput by organizing blocks in a DAG structure rather than a linear chain.
 Nodes propose blocks that reference multiple parent blocks, allowing for parallel block creation.
+Published in S&P 2025 and available online: https://eprint.iacr.org/2025/067.pdf

 ### Hotstuff